jcusnxj/11ty/src/en/note/apollo/images/a11-photos.md

     data-pswp-height="1960"
     target="_blank">
     <img src="/assets/img/apollo/apollo-11/thumbnails/AS11-40-5947.jpg" alt="" />
-    <span class="pswp-caption-content">Buzz Aldrin is attempting to position the passive seismometer (PSEP - Passive Seismic Experiment Package).
+    <span class="pswp-caption-content">Buzz Aldrin is attempting to level the passive seismometer (PSEP - Passive Seismic Experiment Package).
 At the same time, he informs Houston that the solar panels on the western side of the PSEP deployed automatically.
 He then had to manually release the panels on the eastern side.
 Mission time 111:06:20.
 Image number AS11-40-5947.</span>
   </a>

   <a href="/assets/img/apollo/apollo-11/AS11-40-5949.jpg"